vlachoudis/bCNC/README.md

   - **auto leveling**, Z-probing and auto leveling by altering the g-code during sending (or permanently autoleveling the g-code file).
   - height color map display
-  - create g-code by joging and recording points (can even use camera for this)
+  - create g-code by jogging and recording points (can even use camera for this)
   - **manual tool change** expansion and automatic tool length probing
   - **canned cycles** expansion
 - Various Tools: